akulnurislam/social-game/README.md

 - Battles: Challenge other groups with cooldowns and anti-cheat protection.
 - Leaderboard: Track rankings and achievements.
 - Social: Features like gifting and help between players.
-- Bot: Telegram integration for smooth onboarding and interaction.
+- Bot: Telegram integration for interaction.

 The system uses **Redis locks**, **cooldowns**, and **guards** to enforce fair play and prevent cheating during battles